 As mentioned above, some people are people-pleasing because they don’t value themselves much.
 They based their self-worth on how much they do for others.

-When you don’t feel worthy about yourself, it’s easy to feel significant from helping others.
+When you don’t feel worthy of yourself, it’s easy to feel significant from helping others.

 From personal experience, I know it feels good to be the person that everyone depends on.
 People’s compliments make you feel important.
 You feel useful when you have the ability to help others.

-However, from personal experience too, I know it’s very dangerous to associate your worth to what you do for others.
+However, from personal experience too, I know it’s very dangerous to associate your worth with what you do for others.
 One time, I felt devastated when my help wasn’t needed.
 My self-worth just plummeted.
-Later on, I knew that self-worth need to come from within, not from outside.
+Later on, I knew that self-worth needs to come from within, not from outside.
 Over giving to make yourself feel important isn’t the way to go.

 What if one day we aren’t able to do anything for others?
 Where would our self-worth be?